fenok/react-router-typesafe-routes/README.md

 const TEST_ROUTE = route(":id", {
     // You should only describe a string, number, boolean, or date.
     // Otherwise, the value is stringified and parsed by JSON.
-    // Note that zod doesn't coerce values by default, which is bad for e.g. a date wrapped in an object.
     params: { id: zod(z.string().uuid()).required() },
 });
 ```

+> ❗Zod doesn't do coercion by default, but you may need it for complex values returned from `JSON.parse` (for instance, a date wrapped in an object).

 Use Yup: